 • after a heart attack (over 8 weeks).

 The nutrition of such patients is aimed at restoring processes in the myocardium and improving the functioning of the heart.
-Diet therapy helps to correct metabolic disorders and prevents the formation of atherosclerosis.
-It is also important to prevent weight gain and disturbances in the digestive system.
+Diet therapy helps correct metabolic disorders and prevents the formation of atherosclerosis.
+Another important task is to prevent weight gain and disorders in the digestive system.

-For men after myocardial infarction, a diet is established in which the energy value of food is reduced with a gradual restriction of salt, animal fats, cholesterol, and nitrogenous substances.
-Proper nutrition should be enriched with ascorbic acid, lipotropic substances, potassium salts.
-Usually, such a diet excludes foods that contribute to flatulence (grapes, fruits with rough fiber, milk).
+Men after myocardial infarction are prescribed a diet in which the energy value of food is reduced with a gradual limitation of salt, animal fats, cholesterol, and nitrogenous substances.
+Proper nutrition should be enriched with ascorbic acid, lipotropic substances, and potassium salts.
+Typically, such a diet excludes foods that contribute to flatulence (grapes, fruits with rough fiber, milk).

-A study of the popular DASH (Dietary Approaches to Stop Hypertension) diet and other cardiovascular nutritional guidelines published in Nutrition in 2013 showed that such diets have significant benefits for patients with heart and vascular diseases.
+A study of the popular DASH (Dietary Approaches to Stop Hypertension) diet and other cardiovascular nutrition guidelines published in the journal Nutrition in 2013 found that such diets have significant benefits for patients with heart and vascular disease.

-A report that analyzed six studies found that following a DASH diet reduced the risk of general cardiovascular disease by 20%. ischemic disease heart rate by 21%, stroke by 19% and heart failure by 29%.
+The report, which analyzed six studies, found that the risk of overall cardiovascular disease was reduced by 20% after using the DASH diet. coronary disease heart disease by 21%, stroke by 19% and heart failure by 29%.

-Men after myocardial infarction should include a number of foods rich in heart-healthy ingredients in their daily diet:
+Men after myocardial infarction should include a number of foods rich in heart-healthy components in their daily diet:

 • Whole grains

-“All whole grains are good, but barley and oats have something special - a fiber called beta-glucan,” says nutritionist / nutritionist Jill Weisenberger.
-"This fiber prevents cholesterol from being absorbed in the digestive tract, thereby preventing it from entering the general bloodstream."
-Buckwheat, bulgur, whole wheat, and millet are other good choices.
+“All whole grains are good, but barley and oats have something special—a fiber called beta-glucan,” says nutritionist/dietician Jill Weisenberger.
+“This fiber prevents cholesterol from being absorbed in the digestive tract, thereby preventing it from entering the general bloodstream.”
+Other good choices are buckwheat, bulgur, whole wheat and millet.

 Bulgur is Wheat groats, which has been treated with boiling water.
-It is widely used in India, Pakistan, the Caucasus and the Middle East.
+Widely used in India, Pakistan, the Caucasus and the Middle East.

 • Fruits and vegetables

-“Fresh fruits and vegetables are an excellent source of potassium, which can reduce the adverse effects of sodium and lower blood pressure,” says Weisenberger.
-"Berries, in particular, are very good for the heart."
-Pears and apples can help reduce the risk of stroke.
-Bell peppers, tomatoes, carrots, and leafy green vegetables are all excellent sources of vitamins and carotenoids, a type of antioxidant, for promoting overall health.
-Cranberry is another a good choice because it helps reduce inflammation and promotes expansion blood vessels...
-“Try to eat fruits or vegetables at every meal and snack,” says Weisenberger.
+“Fresh fruits and vegetables are an excellent source of potassium, which can reduce the adverse effects of sodium and lower blood pressure,” Weisenberger says.
+“Berries, in particular, are very good for the heart.”
+Pears and apples may help reduce the risk of stroke.
+Bell peppers, tomatoes, carrots and leafy green vegetables are all excellent sources of vitamins and carotenoids, a type of antioxidant, to promote overall health.
+Cranberry is another one a good choice because it helps reduce inflammation and promotes dilation blood vessels.
+“Try to eat a fruit or vegetable at every meal and snack,” Weisenberger says.

 • Healthy fats

 Not all fats are bad.
-You just need to choose “healthy” unsaturated fats and limit your intake total fat that is eaten in general, because all fats are high in calories.
-Weissenberger says fish rich in omega-3 fatty acids - lake trout, mackerel, herring, salmon, sardines and albacore tuna - are good for the heart.
-"The fats they contain can reduce the risk of abnormal heartbeats and reduce blood clots."
-This will undoubtedly reduce the risk of recurrent myocardial infarction.
-Olive and canola oils are also a great source of healthy fats and a good substitute for regular oils.
-“When some of the saturated fats — butter, fat, and bacon, for example — are replaced in the diet unsaturated fats, cholesterol levels are normalized, ”says the nutritionist.
+You just need to choose “healthy” unsaturated fats and limit your intake total number fats, which is eaten as a whole, because all fats contain many calories.
+Weissenberger says fish rich in omega-3 fatty acids—lake trout, mackerel, herring, salmon, sardines and albacore tuna—are good for the heart.
+“The fats they contain may reduce the risk of abnormal heartbeats and reduce the formation of blood clots.”
+This will undoubtedly reduce the risk of developing recurrent myocardial infarction.
+Olive and canola oils are also an excellent source of healthy fats and a good replacement for regular butter.
+“When some of the saturated fats - butter, lard and bacon, for example - are replaced in the diet unsaturated fats, cholesterol levels are normalized,” says the nutritionist.

 • Nuts, beans and seeds

-There is no question that beans are good for the heart.
-“They help lower blood pressure and reduce the risk of heart attack,” says Weisenberger, who recommends eating a meal every week for lunch. at least four servings of beans.
+There is no doubt that beans are good for the heart.
+“They help lower blood pressure and reduce the risk of heart attack,” says Weisenberger, who recommends eating one for lunch every week. at least four servings of beans.
 Walnuts, almonds and other nuts and seeds are also important for heart health.
-“When you eat these foods regularly, you can reduce your low density lipoprotein (LDL) or 'bad' cholesterol,” the doctor says.
+“When you eat these foods regularly, you can reduce your low-density lipoprotein (LDL) or “bad” cholesterol,” says the doctor.

 • Dark chocolate

 If you really want something sweet, you should give preference to dark chocolate.
-Rich in flavonoids - Another type of antioxidant - dark chocolate can help lower blood pressure and reduce inflammatory process, often affecting the vascular intima, especially with the development of atherosclerosis.
+Rich in flavonoids - another type of antioxidant - dark chocolate may help lower blood pressure and reduce inflammatory process, often affecting the intima of blood vessels, especially with the development of atherosclerosis.

 When you need something to calm down, it is better to turn to tea.
-Tea rich in flavonoids may help reduce the risk of heart attack and stroke, as well as normalize blood pressure.
-At the same time, you should not use store-bought tea in bottles, because it contains an insignificant amount of flavonoids.
+Rich in flavonoids, tea may help reduce the risk of heart attack and stroke, as well as normalize blood pressure.
+However, you should not drink store-bought bottled tea because it contains a small amount of flavonoids.

-Foods to avoid when dieting after myocardial infarction
+Foods to avoid when dieting after an MI

 • Processed meat

-Processed meat contains salt, nitrites or other preservatives for long-term preservation.
-Hot dogs, bacon, sausage, salami and other delicacies, including turkey and chicken, are especially popular with men.
-Long-term observational studies have shown that worst species meat for the heart are those that are processed.
+Processed meat contains salts, nitrites or other preservatives to preserve it longer.
+Hot dogs, bacon, sausage, salami and other delicacies, including turkey and chicken, are especially popular among men.
+Long-term observational studies have shown that the worst kinds meats for the heart are those that are processed.

-Why does it hurt the heart?
-It is likely that high level The salts and preservatives found in processed meats pose a cardiovascular hazard.
+Why does it harm the heart?
+It is likely that high level salts and preservatives found in processed meats pose a risk to the cardiovascular system.

 • Highly refined and processed grains and carbohydrates